Overview

 The majority of applications we use day to day are stateful, but as technology advances, microservices and containers make it easier to build and deploy applications in the cloud.

 As cloud computing and microservices grow in popularity, so too has containerization of applications, whether stateful or stateless.
-Containers are units of code for an application that are packaged up, together with their libraries and dependencies, so that they’re able to be moved easily and can run in any environment, whether on a desktop, traditional IT infrastructure, or on a cloud.
+Containers are units of code for an application that are packaged up, together with their libraries and dependencies.
+With containerized applications, they’re able to be easily moved and can run in any environment, whether on a desktop, traditional IT infrastructure, or on a cloud.

 Originally, containers were built to be stateless, as this suited their portable, flexible nature.
 But as containers have come into more widespread use, people began containerizing (redesigning and repackaging for the purposes of running from containers) existing stateful apps.
 This gave them the flexibility and speed of using containers, but with the storage and context of statefulness.